stepanka-ruzickova/wine-cheese-pairing/README.md

 ## 🔍 What it's about

 We wanted to try combining something tasty with something we're learning – and that’s how this wine & cheese pairing project was born.
 We work with two datasets (wines and cheeses) and try to find combinations that make sense based on simple logic.

+📝 Read more about the project on [Medium]([https://medium.com/your-article-link-here](https://medium.com/@stepa.ruzickova/list/reading-list)).

 ## 📁 Project structure